Et-17/KOI_Documentation/KOI AI Camera.md

 To start, run either the `KOI BAR code` or `KOI QR code` blocks.
 Once it detects one, it will trigger either the `on Barcode code <code>` or `on QR code <link>` handlers.

+TODO: Test and then add April Tag documentation.

-## Micropython Programming
+## MicroPython Programming

-As written earlier, you can access Micropython either through the REPL or through the SD card.
-Refer to the [Micropython Website](https://micropython.org/) for more information on the language generally, but if you know Python you shouldn't have too much trouble.
+As written earlier, you can access MicroPython either through the REPL or through the SD card.
+Refer to the [MicroPython Website](https://MicroPython.org/) for more information on the language generally, but if you know Python you shouldn't have too much trouble.

 ### WiFi